 Similar to other law enforcement agencies, the Fresno Police Department has been facing challenges brought on by current economic conditions.
-This has resulted in the Department implementing significant organizational changes to meet community needs with fewer resources.
+This continues to result in the Department implementing significant organizational changes to meet community needs with fewer resources.
 Over the past few years, the Fresno Police Department has experienced a significant reduction in the number of civilian personnel and until recently, had been holding sworn officer position vacancies due to budgetary impacts.
-Unfortunately the recession has placed additional constraints on the Department's ability to address alcohol related issues within the community and we are increasingly dependent on grant funding.
-The Fresno Police Department is requesting \$100,000 through the Grant Assistance Program in order to accomplish the listed goals and objectives.
+Unfortunately, this has placed additional constraints on the Department's ability to address alcohol related issues within the community and we are increasingly dependent on grant funding for assistance.
+The Fresno Police Department is requesting \$100,000 through the Grant Assistance Program in order to accomplish the listed goals and objections.